electron/electronjs.org-old/README.md

 ```
 Options:

-`--latest` Set this version as the latest version of Electron in `_config.yml` and this documentation replaces the existing documentation.
+`--latest` Set this version as the latest version of Electron in `_config.yml` and replace the existing documentation.

 #### Release Notes